Weapon of mass destruction, drugs seized in Statesville home raid: Sheriff

 STATESVILLE, N.C.
-(QUEEN CITY NEWS) – Three Statesville residents are facing charges after a warrant was executed on a home in Iredell County, the Iredell County Sheriff’s Office said on Monday.
+(QUEEN CITY NEWS) — Three Statesville residents are facing charges after a warrant was executed on a home in Iredell County, the sheriff’s office said on Monday.

-A drug investigation was launched into activities at a home on Snow Creek Road, north of Statesville.
+A drug investigation was launched into activities at a home along Snow Creek Road, north of Statesville.

 A search warrant was executed at the home and drugs including meth, prescription pills, as well as a weapon of mass destruction were seized, deputies said.